SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Empirical Study on ERC Rules

 \subsection{Rule Content (What)}

-An ERC rule generally requires that a public function includes a specific piece of code.
-Based on the semantic nature of the code, we classify the rules into four categories.
+An ERC rule generally requires a public function to include a specific piece of code.
+Based on the semantic nature of the code, we categorize the rules into four groups, as shown in Table~\ref{tab:study}.

-\italicparagraph{Privilege Checks.} 24 rules delineate the necessary privileges for executing specific token operations.
-Regarding the pattern of required code, 20 rules involve performing a condition check and throwing an exception if the check fails, while others require calling a function for a subsequent check.
-We further analyze the object being checked in each rule.
-Among the 24 rules, 10 pertain to verifying if the operator (\eg, a message caller) possesses the required privilege.
-For example, the implementation in Figure~\ref{fig:20-high} violates an ERC20 rule about \texttt{transferFrom()}, which requires the implementation to verify the message caller is authorized to transfer the tokens.
-Additionally, three rules address whether the token owner holds sufficient privilege.
-For example, function \texttt{safeTransferFrom()} in ERC1155 sends tokens of a particular type from one address to another, and ERC1155 mandates the source has enough tokens.
-The remaining 11 rules focus on the recipients of token transfer operations.
-For instance, ERC721 specifies the recipient cannot be address zero for \texttt{safeTransferFrom()}.
-Moreover, it also mandates calling \texttt{onERC721Received()} on the recipient when the receipt is a contract.
-It further requires the caller to check whether the return value is a magic number and mandates the caller to throw an exception if not.
+\indentitalicparagraph{Privilege Checks.} Regarding the required code patterns, 20 rules involve checking a condition and throwing an exception if it fails, while others require calling a function for a subsequent check.
+For the object being checked in each rule, 10 rules pertain to the operator (\eg, \texttt{msg.sender}) of a token operation.
+For example, the implementation in Figure~\ref{fig:721-high} violates the highlighted rule in Figure~\ref{fig:721-rule}, which requires verifying \texttt{msg.sender} is authorized to transfer the NFT.
+Additionally, three rules address whether the token owner holds sufficient privileges.
+For example, ERC1155 mandates \texttt{safeTransferFrom()} only executes when the source address holds enough tokens.
+The remaining 11 rules focus on transfer recipients.
+For instance, ERC721 prohibits \texttt{transferFrom()} from sending NFTs to the zero address (line 6 in Figure~\ref{fig:721-rule}).
+It also requires calling \texttt{onERC721Received()} if the recipient is a contract, checking whether the return value matches a magic number, and throwing an exception if it does not.